Key takeaways

 This guide cuts through the noise.
 No generic advice, no filler.
 Just what you actually need to know to choose canvas wall art that makes your space feel like it belongs to you.

-What canvas wall art actually is and why it holds up
+What is canvas wall art, and why does it hold up?

 Canvas wall art is a print or painting applied to a canvas, a woven fabric stretched tightly over a wooden frame.
 Unlike a poster or a framed print behind glass, canvas has texture.
 It has weight.
 It looks like it belongs on a wall rather than stuck to one.